-About DaVinci Resolve 15
+About DaVinci Resolve 16

 DaVinci Resolve is the world's fastest growing and most advanced editing software.
 It also has a long history of being the world's most trusted application for color correction.
-With DaVinci Resolve 15, Blackmagic Design has added a complete digital audio workstation with professional recording, audio editing, and mixing tools that enable you to complete projects using only one piece of software!
+DaVinci Resolve 16 includes a complete digital audio workstation with professional recording, audio editing, and mixing tools that enable you to complete projects using only one piece of software!

-What you will Learn
+What You Will Learn

-In these lessons you'll work with multiple projects and timelines to learn both fundamental and advanced practical techniques used in several audio production genres.
+In these lessons, you'll work with multiple projects and timelines to learn both fundamental and advanced practical techniques used in several audio production genres.
 You'll acquire real-world skills that you can apply to real-world productions.